microsoft/Windows-classic-samples/Samples/VbsEnclave/Readme.md

 3. Press F7 or use **Build** \> **Build Solution** to build the sample.

 *Note*: The enclave won't run until it is signed.
-Please refer the VBS Enclave Developer Guide for the details.
+Please refer the VBS Enclaves Blog for the details.

-VBS Enclave Developer Guide
+VBS Enclaves Blog
 ---------------------------

-The developer guide provides insights on writing, compiling and debugging enclaves using this sample code as an example.
+The blog provides insights on writing, compiling and debugging enclaves using this sample code as an example.

-The developer guide is available at:
+It is available at: [aka.ms/VBSEnclavesBlog](https://aka.ms/VBSEnclavesBlog)

 Support
 -------